hahnicity/deepards/README.md

 ### Best Performers
 We have found that `unpadded_centered_sequences` performs best across all of the datasets.

+## Dataset Inspection
+You can iterate over the dataset if you have loaded a saved pickle file.
+If you want you can visualize the breath data as well

+    import matplotlib.pyplot as plt

+    dataset = pd.read_pickle('path/to/dataset.pkl')
+    for patient, data, target, hours in dataset.all_sequences: plt.plot(data.numpy()[0][0])
+        plt.show()
+        break  # just break iteration. can always modify this if you want

 ## GradCam
 Gradcam can be used for explaining model predictions.
 The main script that we use for this is the `patient_gradcam.py` script.
 This script requires 4 primary inputs to function properly